vkvam/gnompengine/README.md

 # GnompEngine
 An 2D java gameengine for quickly prototyping games with Component-Entity-Systems, built on top of LibGDX, Ashley and Box2D.

-The aim is to let the end-user focus on defining the gameobjects by physical properities such as color,density,shape and relation; and let the engine deal with translating that into low-level stuff, such as textures and physicsbodies.
+The aim is to let the end-user focus on defining the gameobjects through components by physical properities such as color,density,shape and relation; and let the engine deal with translating these into low-level components such as textures and Box2D bodies.

 To get started, clone/fork the repo and run TestPlatformerLauncher.